API Security – A Guide for Every Tech Person

 There are different types of cyber attacks an attacker can do, and one of them is command injection.

-To test whether your API is strong enough to prevent the platform from command injection attacks, you can do it by providing random OS commands in the API inputs area and see how the API response comes.
+To test whether your API is strong enough to prevent the platform from command injection attacks, you can do it by providing random OS commands in the API inputs area and see how the API responds.

 If you don’t want to take a risk by inputting a risky operating system command, then you can simply proceed with a reboot command and verify whether the API accepts it or not.